 You may be tired and experience some discomfort during the first 48 hours after the test.
 Follow your doctor’s instructions about wound care, medications, physical activity, and follow-up appointments.
 Periodic electrocardiograms (EKGs) and rhythm strips will be done to monitor the heart rhythm.

-Some patients may still have short episodes of uneven heartbeat after cardiac ablation.
+Some people may still have short episodes of irregular heartbeat after cardiac ablation.
 This is a normal reaction as tissue heals, and should go away over time.